4 children lost for 40 days after a plane crash are found alive in Colombian jungle

 BOGOTA, Colombia — Four Indigenous children survived an Amazon plane crash that killed three adults and then wandered on their own in the jungle for 40 days before being found alive by Colombian soldiers.

-The announcement of their rescue on Friday brought a happy ending to a saga that had captivated many Colombians, a watch with highs and lows as searchers frantically combed through the rainforest hunting for the youngsters.
+Officials in the South American country announced their rescue Friday, bringing a happy ending to a saga with highs and lows as searchers frantically combed through the rainforest hunting for the youngsters.
+By Saturday, as the children received treatment at a military hospital in the capital, Bogota, it remained unclear how the siblings, including an 11-month-old, managed to survived.

 President Gustavo Petro celebrated the news upon returning from Cuba, where he signed a cease-fire with representatives of the National Liberation Army rebel group.
-He said he hoped to talk with them Saturday, and officials said late Friday that the youngsters were being brought to Bogota to be checked at a hospital.
+He is expected to meet with the children Saturday.

+Damaris Mucutuy, an aunt of the children, told a radio station that "the children are fine" despite being found with signs of dehydration and insect bites.
+Mucutuy, who arrived at the hospital at dawn with other family members, said the children had been offered mental health services.

 An air force video showed a helicopter using lines to pull the youngsters up because it couldn't land in the dense rainforest where they were found.
 The craft flew off in the fading light, the air force said it was going to San Jose del Guaviare, a small town on the edge of the jungle.